Cosmological dynamics of multifield dark energy: Sound speed of linear perturbations and gradient instability

 For the hyperbolic field-space metric, we have

 which results in

-where we have set $r_0=0$ and again assumed that the $r$ field is at its semi-equilibrium value $\req$.
+where we have set $r_0=0$ and again assumed that the $r$ field is at its semiequilibrium value $\req$.
 Using this value for $\Meff^2$ and the value of $\Omega^2$ given by \cref{eq:turningrateexp}, \cref{eq:cs2_general} for the sound speed gives